thcrock/textbook/_build/chapters/01/3/2/Another_Kind_Of_Character.md

 # Also count the number of periods.

 def NaturalIndex(sequence, **kwargs):
-    """Construct a Pandas RangeIndex appropriate to the given sequence.""" return pd.RangeIndex(1, len(sequence) + 1, **kwargs)
+    """Construct a Pandas Index, starting with 1, and sized for the given sequence.""" return pd.RangeIndex(1, len(sequence) + 1, **kwargs)